antmicro/benchalot/README.md

   csv:
     filename: "file_size.csv"
     format: "csv"
+  table:
+    filename: "file_table.md"
+    format: "table-md"
+    result-column: size
 ```
 Benchmarker will then execute `stat -c %s compressed` after commands in benchmark section and store stdout as the result.
+The size measurements are accessible under `size` name and can be specified for `table-md` as `result-colum`.